homingjun/ip/README.md

     I found ur file le! :D
     ―――――――――――――――――――――――――――――――――――――――――――
 ```
-If no such directory or file is found, a new directory and save file `..\data\tasks.txt` will be created.
+If no such directory or file is found, a new directory and save file `..\data\tasks.txt` is created.
 ```
     ―――――――――――――――――――――――――――――――――――――――――――
           Yahallo!
 I'm Singlish bot!
 I'm here to make ur day nicer :)